IxI-97/BiomiX/README.md

 ### **Migration of the BiomiX repository**

-We have released BiomiX version 2.5, including a novel installation system in docker and integration methods.
+We have released BiomiX version 2.5, including a novel installation system in Docker and integration methods.
 Please visit the new repository to stay tuned for news and updates:

 ## **BiomiX webpage:** https://biomix-consortium.github.io/